seattletimes/homeless-journals/src/story.md

 If only the concern of reporters could give you immunity from the caprices of a gilded city with more construction cranes than any in America, and more brainpower than it knows what to do with, but that can’t figure out how to stop the mushrooming of shantytowns.

 The city has been under pressure to change its approach to the issue.
 Earlier this year, [Seattle Mayor Ed Murray proposed, then scrapped](http://www.seattletimes.com/seattle-news/politics/seattle-mayor-ed-murray-abandons-plans-for-homelessness-property-tax-levy/), a controversial, five-year, $275 million property-tax levy to battle homelessness on multiple fronts.
-The new push is for a countywide sales tax increase of 0.1 cents that could raise more money.
+The new push is for a countywide sales tax increase of 0.1 percent that could raise more money.

+In late April, it was announced that billionaire Paul Allen will donate $30 million toward the development of permanent housing for the homeless under the direction of [Mercy Housing](https://www.mercyhousing.org/washington), with the city kicking in an additional $5 million.

 Up until now, nothing — certainly not the clearing of encampments — seems to have eased the crisis.
 And considering the rising cost of living in a metropolitan area, housing and homeless advocates worry that even more people will be at risk.

 In 2016, there were more than 4,500 “unsheltered” people sleeping in tents; in doorways; in green spaces; on benches; in cars, trucks and RVs, etc.: a 19 percent increase over the previous year, according to the annual [One Night Count](http://www.homelessinfo.org/what_we_do/one_night_count/2016_results.php) survey by the Seattle/King County Coalition on Homelessness.

-<?<%= makeViewer(4) %>?>
+<?<%= makeViewer(3) %>?>

 SEVERAL OF THE PEOPLE who speak to us as we search for subjects for this story say they’ve figured out how to live this way long-term.